This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases. For more info, read my Disclosure Policy.

 Five competitive and successful women star in a reality series called Goal Diggers.
 The star of the show is Brett, the lesbian.
 The new girl on the show is Kelly, Brett’s sister.
 Stephanie is the oldest cast member, and the only black woman.
 Lauren is the party girl.
 Jen is the hippie.
 Each woman has a role to play, and each woman will do anything to ensure her contract is renewed for the next season.
 The producers expect fighting and reconciliations, but they don’t expect the season to end in murder.

-This book is told with alternating points of view and multiple timelines.
+The Favorite Daughter is told with alternating points of view and multiple timelines.
 The timelines are before and after the murder.
 The before chapters are told from Brett and Stephanie’s viewpoints.
 The after chapters are told from Kelly’s viewpoint.
 Most of the story is told before the murder.

 Each of the women is a stereotype (lesbian, new girl, black girl, party girl, and hippie), and each needs to play her part to keep her role on the show.
 It’s actually pretty funny with how each woman tries to present herself.
 I imagine this is somewhat true with reality shows.
 Each cast member has a part to play, and they are produced to maintain that persona.
 No regard to reality is actually considered.